-- Complete the replacement of the 40-year-old M3 railcars with new, fully accessible M9A EMUs for use on the Harlem and Hudson Lines. - Advance the purchase of new coaches for East of Hudson service to replace older coaches from 1982 that are beyond useful life expectancy. - Continue a multi-plan project to expand and reconfigure Brewster Yard so that it can accommodate the future • M9A railcars. - Purchase new locomotives that meet EPA Tier IV emission efficiency standards, replacing aged units for West of • Hudson service. - Accelerate the pace of the cyclical track replacement program as well as replacement or rehabilitation of structures • along the right-of-way, such as undergrade bridges and retaining walls. - · Complete the replacement of 2 temporary mobile substations to fixed, permanent substations, and add 2 new substations. - Improve traction power efficiency and reliability by commencing a program to replace existing steel third rail with • more efficient aluminum third rail, and replacing aging transmission lines and poles. - Replace aging signal and communications systems that are past their useful life.
+- Complete the replacement of the 40-year-old M3 railcars with new, fully accessible M9A EMUs for use on the Harlem and Hudson Lines. - Advance the purchase of new coaches for East of Hudson service to replace older coaches from 1982 that are beyond useful life expectancy. - Continue a multi-plan project to expand and reconfigure Brewster Yard so that it can accommodate the future M9A railcars. - Purchase new locomotives that meet EPA Tier IV emission efficiency standards, replacing aged units for West of Hudson service. - Accelerate the pace of the cyclical track replacement program as well as replacement or rehabilitation of structures along the right-of-way, such as undergrade bridges and retaining walls. - Complete the replacement of 2 temporary mobile substations to fixed, permanent substations, and add 2 new substations. - Improve traction power efficiency and reliability by commencing a program to replace existing steel third rail with more efficient aluminum third rail, and replacing aging transmission lines and poles. - Replace aging signal and communications systems that are past their useful life.

-- Replace and rehabilitate deteriorating station platforms and other major station components, especially at Harlem Line stations with decaying "hollow-core" platforms that urgently require replacement. - Repair and replace station assets focusing on stairs, ramps, overpasses, underpasses, and other components, • including older station elevators that need to be rehabilitated. - Add elevators, ramps, or other components to make more Metro-North stations accessible. •
+- Replace and rehabilitate deteriorating station platforms and other major station components, especially at Harlem Line stations with decaying "hollow-core" platforms that urgently require replacement. - Repair and replace station assets focusing on stairs, ramps, overpasses, underpasses, and other components, including older station elevators that need to be rehabilitated. - Add elevators, ramps, or other components to make more Metro-North stations accessible.

-- caused by extreme weather. - Improve drainage at Mott Haven Yard to reduce the risk of flooding that threatens railroad operations. - railroad assets from growing climate impacts.
+- Make coordinated investments at the most vulnerable locations on the Hudson and Harlem Lines including bridges, culverts, retaining walls, and shoreline structures to reduce service disruptions and equipment damage caused by extreme weather. - Improve drainage at Mott Haven Yard to reduce the risk of flooding that threatens railroad operations. - Address slope stability and right-of-way drainage system challenges by making prioritized investments to protect railroad assets from growing climate impacts.